Pedro-Beirao/mindcuber-python/README.md

 **If it returns 'Setup failed':**

-Try the maunal setup.
+Try the manual setup.
 Don't be afraid to open an *issue*.

 ## Manual setup (Uses this if automatic fails)